aldrinabastillas/Audio-Visualizer/README.md

 ## Future Enhancements
 * Add sliders to UI that changes visualizer's parameters as seen in this [project](https://github.com/bellatesla/AudioVisualizer-Basic).
 * Add ability to change audio file in UI.
 * Listen to any audio coming out of speakers.
-This is much harder, as it would require writing a [plugin](https://docs.unity3d.com/Manual/Plugins.html) to get the audio directly from the device.
+This is much harder to implement, as it would require writing a [plugin](https://docs.unity3d.com/Manual/Plugins.html) to get the audio directly from the device.